 By far the best way to explore would be to hire a car and drive yourself.
 However, if you would rather let someone else take care of the details, there are plenty of Lanzarote day trips and tours also available.

-The Travel Blogs Guide to Lanzarote
+The Travel Blogs Guide, places to visit in Lanzarote

 In this post, I’ll cover many of the best things to do on in Lanzarote complete with my (mostly) first-hand experience as well as opening hours and price, where applicable, as well as the amount of time I’d recommend for visiting.